vikakuma02/RestAPIDemo/README.md

 # RestAPIDemo
-Sample Rest API Automation Using Rest Assured
+Sample Rest API Automation Using Rest Assured and Serenity.